vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 RETURN i.genotypes
 {% endhighlight %}

 The same is true for graph databases.
-A query in the popular Neo4j database can look like this (in what called the _cypher_ language):
+A query in the popular Neo4j database can look like this (in what is called the _cypher_ language):
 {% highlight csv %}
 MATCH (a)-[:WORKS_FOR]->(b:Company {name: "Microsoft"}) RETURN a
 {% endhighlight %}